olimpiurob/land.copernicus.plonebuildout/README.rst

 There are three configurations available for running this buildout:
  1. one for developers (devel)
- 2. one for pre-production (unicorn)
- 3. one for production (deployment)
+ 2. one for production (deployment)

 Prerequisites - What needs to be installed by sys admin
 -------------------------------------------------------